darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 : Segmentation based reconstruction is able to rebuild large areas where all channels are clipped by examining the surrounding gradients.
 However, you should think of this method more as a way to "disguise" clipped areas with something plausible, rather than a way to "magically" repair them.

 guided laplacians
 : Use an algorithm (derived from the [_diffuse or sharpen_](./diffuse.md) module) to replicate details from valid channels into clipped channels and to propagate color gradients from valid surrounding regions into clipped regions.
-This is a slow and computationally-intensive method designed for maximum smoothness and seamless blending of the reconstructed regions into their neighborhood, and is designed primarily to reconstruct spotlights and specular reflections.
+This is a computationally-intensive method designed for maximum smoothness and seamless blending of the reconstructed regions into their neighborhood, and is designed primarily to reconstruct spotlights and specular reflections.
 This mode is available for Bayer sensors only.

 clip highlights
 : Clamp all pixels to the white level (i.e. clip the remaining color channels).
 This method is most useful in cases where clipped highlights occur in naturally desaturated objects (e.g. clouds).